 I recently wrote about the first instance of bullying by a child that we have experienced and how my daughter handled it.
-Well, it has been a month since that incident and she has been repeated it, except she has become the antagonist.
+Well, it has been a month since that incident and she has repeated it–except she has become the antagonist.

 It started during her imaginative play with her dolls.
 I heard her in her bedroom making different voices and her dolls were fighting.
-It ended with her having the wisest doll tell everyone that being a bully is not nice.
+It ended with her wisest doll telling everyone that being a bully is not nice.
 And so I thought this was no big deal and needed no further intervention and left it alone.

 But the other night we were out and a little boy slapped Ally at the play area in a restaurant after she had tormented him calling him “smelly and weird.”
 All of the children chimed in and the boy snapped.